Darcie Little Badger: Early life and education

+Scientific career

+After graduating from Texas A&M, Little Badger took a job as an editor of scientific papers.
+She quit this job after selling her first novel, Elatsoe (2020), wanting to divert all her energy into writing.

+Writing career

 Short fiction and Apache influence

 Little Badger's short fiction has appeared in a range of publications, including Strange Horizons, Fantasy Magazine, Mythic Delirium, and The Dark Magazine, among others.
 Notably, Little Badger enriches her short stories with Apache history and lore.
 For example, two Apache sisters reunite in "Whalebone Parrot" (The Dark Magazine, 2017), a Victorian horror story set in the late 19th century on an island in the Atlantic.
 During the conflict between their tribe and the U.S. Army, the women were orphaned and grew up together in a residential "Indian school".
 Thus, as Little Badger notes, her story is rooted in Lipan Apache history, a history that "few remember".
-Similarly, in "Owl vs. the Neighborhood Watch" (Strange Horizons, 2017), she revives Native legend when she places Owl, a shape-shifting supernatural harbinger of evil, in a story set in contemporary Appalachia.
+Similarly, in "Owl vs. the Neighborhood Watch" (Strange Horizons, 2017), she revives Native legend when she places Owl, a shapeshifting supernatural harbinger of evil, in a story set in contemporary Appalachia.

-Debut novel, Elatsoe

-Little Badger's debut novel Elatsoe was released in August 2020 by publisher Levine Querido and made the Indibound Young Adult bestseller list in its first week.
-The story is set in modern-day Texas; the main character Ellie is a seventeen-year-old Lipan Apache.
-Ellie is accompanied by the ghost of her pet dog Kirby.
-She has used her grandmothers' traditional techniques to bring him back to life.
-Kirby and Ellie are joined by Ellie's friend and classmate Jay as they work to solve the murder of her cousin.
-At the same time, they confront an enclave of vampires plaguing people near Willowbee, a mysterious town in South Texas.

-Indigenous Futurisms

-Indigenous Futurisms is a growing movement in the arts and literature in which Native writers create science fiction and fantasy with characters and themes drawn from indigenous cultures.
-In 2012, Prof. Grace Dillon formalized the study of Indigenous Futurisms with publication of Walking the Clouds: An Anthology of Indigenous Science Fiction.
-With much of her science fiction, Little Badger has contributed to Indigenous Futurisms.
-In Strangelands, for example, Little Badger introduces an Apache comic book superhero.
-In her short story "Né łe!" the main characters are a Navajo interplanetary ship's captain and a Lipan Apache veterinarian accompanying 40 chihuahuas on their way to forever homes on Mars.